-You must make sure that the Office of Human Resources is notified of the SSA's determination within 60 days of the latest of:
+You must make sure that the COBRA Administrator is notified of the SSA's determination within 60 days of the latest of:

 - a) The date of the SSA determination

 - b) The date of the qualifying event

 - c) The date of the loss of coverage

 - d) The date you are informed of your obligation and the procedure to provide this information, and before the end of the 18-month period of COBRA continuation coverage.
-This notice should be sent to the University COBRA Administrator.
-If you fail to notify the Office of Human Resources in writing and postmarked within the time limit, you will lose your right to extend coverage due to disability.
-Under this provision, you must also notify the Office of Human Resources within 30 days if the SSA determination is revoked.
+This notice should be sent to the COBRA Administrator.
+If you fail to notify the COBRA Administrator in writing and postmarked within the time limit, you will lose your right to extend coverage due to disability.
+Under this provision, you must also notify the COBRA Administrator within 30 days if the SSA determination is revoked.